-Prices here are transparent: they're for UK-EU voltage CE marked kilns, and include a kiln shelf, comprehensive instructions, GB-mainland delivery, UK VAT, and free continuing support from a top-tier international distributor.
+Prices here are transparent: they're for UK-EU voltage, CE marked, CL CSA approved, and TUV tested kilns, and include a pro shelf kit, comprehensive instructions, GB-mainland delivery, UK VAT, and free continuing support from a top-tier international distributor.
 So you can start work straight away.

 For prices, trading terms, and secure on-line shopping, use the shop link below the menu bar near the top-right of any page.
 The order form is on the shop page, after the price list near the bottom.

 Kilns that weigh less than 30kg including the packing only need a regular parcel-service van: delivery is free within the GB-mainland.
 Kilns that weigh more than 30kg need a tail-lift lorry with a hydraulic pallet trolley.
 For delivery charges or other locations, check the shop page.

 |Prometheus Pro 1 Programmable Kiln.||Prometheus Pro 1 Programmable Kiln.|

 THE KITIKI PRO 1 PRG MINIKILN